 5 Minute Read

-When deciding whether to switch from a client-sponsored plan (CSP) to a master medical plan, there are many factors a professional employer organization (PEO) should consider.
+When deciding whether to switch from servicing client-sponsored plans (CSP) to a master medical plan, there are many factors a professional employer organization (PEO) should consider.

 First, why do it?
 Most switch for administrative ease — one renewal instead of many.
 A second reason is to streamline plan-design offerings to differentiate from the countless options in the open market.
-Also, large-group pricing is typically more favorable than Affordable Care Act (ACA) coverage, with average savings of 6-8% and the ability to evaluate or review.
+Also, large-group pricing is typically more favorable than Affordable Care Act (ACA) coverage for small groups, with average savings of 6-8%, and a PEOs large group status allows for the ability to evaluate and review incoming risk.

 These are all good reasons to make the move, but unfortunately getting a master medical plan isn’t always easy.
 This leads many PEOs to ask “How do we best position ourselves for success?”